 The Corps of Engineers shall chair, and actively solicit participation in the Lake Okeechobee Aquatic Plant Management Interagency Task Force.
 The Task Force members will represent State of Florida agencies (including the Florida Fish and Wildlife Conservation Commission and the South Florida Water Management District), state Universities, the Corps of Engineers, and other Federal agencies.
 The Task Force will serve in an advisory capacity, providing multi-disciplinary technical and scientific data from which the Corps' aquatic plant management strategy, methodology, and research planning and operational efforts will evolve.
 The focus of the aquatic plant effort will be to benefit the overall ecological health of Lake Okeechobee.

-The next Lake Okeechobee Aquatic Plant Management Interagency Task Force meeting will be held on Wednesday, 15 February 2017, at the USACE South Florida Operation Office (SFOO), Clewiston, FL.
+The next Lake Okeechobee Aquatic Plant Management Interagency Task Force meeting will be held on Wednesday, 03 May 2017, at the Lee County Hyacinth Control District (LCHCD) in Lehigh Acres, FL.
 This meeting will begin at 10:00 a.m.

 Please send David Lattuca any agenda items that you would like to add for discussion.